Posted in Communication, Community Service

 Administrators at Colgate stepped in to help resolve membership conflicts between the Gamma Phi and Pi Delta Societies, the two literary societies at the time.
 Competition for membership became so fierce that administrators decided to merge the two societies into two new student organizations: the Adelphian and Aeonian Societies.

-Colgate University records show that the Gamma Phi Society was founded prior to 1833 and the Pi Delta Society was founded around 1834.
-Since no actual founding date is available for the Gamma Phi Society, 1833 is used to reference year of origin.
+Colgate University records show that the Gamma Phi Society was founded before 1833 and the Pi Delta Society was founded around 1834.
+Since no actual founding date is available for the Gamma Phi Society, 1833 is used to reference the year of origin.

 The last update to the Delphic Fraternity History e-Book only mentioned the fraternity’s historic ties to the Delphic Society at Rochester.
 The next update, scheduled for the summer of 2021, will note the organization’s historic connection to the Gamma Phi and Adelphian Societies at Colgate University.